 Laboratory experience accompanying CHE 396.
 Laboratory includes mammalian cell culture techniques and bioassays, and plant biochemical techniques including lipid extraction and analysis.
 RNA and DNA, PCR, and gene expression.

-Corequisites: Registration in CHE 396 is required.
+Corequisites: Concurrent registration in CHE 396 is required.
 Offered: Spring.

 CHE 490 • Chemistry Seminar: Research 2 Credits

-Students pursue an original research project in Chemistry or Biochemistry supported by a faculty mentor.
-Required time commitment is approximately 3.5 hours per week per credit, including weekly meeting with faculty mentor.
+Students pursue an original research project in chemistry or biochemistry supported by a faculty mentor.
+Required time commitment is approximately 3.5 hours per week per credit, including a weekly meeting with faculty mentor.

 Prerequisites: CHE 395 and Consent of instructor.
 Offered: Fall, Spring.